Shed Cost Calculator

 Use this free shed cost calculator to instantly estimate the cost of building or installing a backyard shed.
 Select your shed size, material (wood, vinyl, metal, cedar, engineered wood, or log), build method (DIY, kit, pre-built delivery, or custom contractor), foundation type, purpose, electrical needs, and add-ons for an instant cost estimate with a full breakdown.

-Permit required in most areas over 120 sq ft · Concrete slab adds $1,000–$3,500 but lasts 50+ years · Electrical requires licensed electrician · Check HOA rules before building
+Permit required in most areas over 120 sq ft · Concrete slab adds $1,000–$3,500 but lasts 50+ years · Electrical always requires a licensed electrician + separate permit · Check HOA rules and setback requirements before building

-Estimates based on 2026 US national average pricing.
-Costs vary by region and contractor.
-Always check local zoning rules before purchasing a shed.
+Estimates based on 2026 US national average pricing from HomeAdvisor, RSMeans, and major shed company data.
+Always check local zoning rules before purchasing.

 Understanding the Calculator Inputs